SiddharthBharadwaj/siddharthbharadwaj.github.io/_posts/How-I-got-100$-bounty-for-creating-a-Twitter-account/2020-07-27-how-i-got-100$-bounty-for-creating-a-twitter-account.md

 There were still so many profiles remaining on the website.
 So i tried opening all of them and at the end i was sitting with 3 new twitter accounts & 1 instagram account.

-I Reported the the issue to redacted.com and it got triaged and resolved next day.
+I Reported the issue to redacted.com and it got triaged and resolved next day.
 And i got the bounty that same day.

 **Timeline:**